cmeessen/VelocityConversion/CONTRIBUTING.md

 ## Getting started

 First, create your own personal fork of the repository using the fork button in the upper right corner of this page.
+If you have already cloned the repository from the original repository, continue at
+[Use an existing clone](#use-an-existing-clone).
+If you have not cloned it yet, continue with the next section.

+### Starting from scratch

 Now, clone the fork to your personal hard
 drive:

 ```bash